For a better experience, keep your browser up to date. Check here for latest versions.

 The Elders know that even more important than a scientific understanding of how the world works is a spiritual understanding of human limits and our proper place within the web of creation.
 They say we need to contemplate the mysteries of death to fully live in the NOW with humility and respect for all living things.
 They say that in the past we honoured feminine energies and capacities in the world (exhibited by both men and women, and by Mother Earth herself), while now we almost exclusively honour the Masculine.
 We used to respect the Elders and now we excessively venerate youth.
 We traditionally prioritized process, but today we fixate on goals and outcomes.
 From an Indigenous standpoint, the proper process always produces results that exceed individual expectations.
 In the past, we focused on wisdom and knowledge and never separated the two; now, we focus on knowledge alone.
 The Elders know that knowledge without the wisdom to apply it correctly is useless if not dangerous.
 We used to experience the depth and richness of silence in our lives; now there is noise everywhere.
 We used to engage in genuine interaction with a wide range of people within our communities; now we live alone or in single-family units with limited interaction beyond the nuclear family.
 This isolation destroys relationships, contributes to mental and emotional problems, and separates us from the wider world of which we are a part.
 And the most important reversal is that now the mind tells the heart what to do, instead of the mind following the heart.

 There’s so much to unpack here that there’s no way this article could do it justice.
 Instead, we’d recommend you check out some of Ilarions’ videos or watch interviews with other Elders.
-Better yet, try to speak with an Elder about the Old Ways, listen without judgement, and be willing to explore the impossible.
+Better yet, try to speak with an Elder about Traditional Knowledge, listen without judgement, and be willing to explore the impossible.

 The most important thing one can do if they are working with Indigenous data is to keep an open mind.
 Colonialism is a deeply hegemonic force that changes the way that reality is viewed.
 The only way to get past this perception is to accept an unreality; something that at first glance seems absurd, abstract, or impossible.
 Give it enough space to grow and you may find there are voices of truth out there that have value beyond comprehension; we've just forgotten how to listen to them.